Ahmed-Nabil-Farrag/rag-llm-evidence-search/README.md

   which the standardized citations were matched against the 83-study gold-standard corpus.
 These matched files are the direct input to `analysis_notebook.ipynb`.

-## Citation

-If you use this code or data, please cite:

-> Farrag AN, Soliman A, Azubuike C, Zandbiglari K, Yadavilli S, Adkins LE,
-> Mehrabi F, Cavallari L, Goodin A, Rouhizadeh M. Blind Spots in AI-Assisted
-> Healthcare Evidence Search: Multiplatform Evaluation of Clinical Retrieval
-> Gaps and Risk-of-Bias. *[Journal]*.
-[Year].
-[DOI]

-A machine-readable `CITATION.cff` can be added so GitHub renders a "Cite this repository" button; update the journal, year, and DOI once available.

 ## License